2012 Birthday Honours (New Zealand)

 The 2012 Queen's Birthday and Diamond Jubilee Honours in New Zealand, celebrating the official birthday and diamond jubilee of Queen Elizabeth II, were appointments made by the Queen in her right as Queen of New Zealand, on the advice of the New Zealand government, to various orders and honours to reward and highlight good works by New Zealanders.
 They were announced on 4 June 2012.

-The recipients of honours are displayed here as they were styled before their new honour.
+The honours recipients are displayed here as they were styled before their new honour.